naxo100/PISKa/Home.md

 You can find a more detailed description about kappa language here:

 http://www.kappalanguage.org/syntax.html

+##Example
+Here we present a very simple model

 ##ERRORS
 ExceptionDefn.Semantics_Error(_, "Rule name Transport 1 superman() at 1.393503 (2,1) is already used")